Cholesterol isn't always a dirty word...

 How much cholesterol per day do we need?

 Did you know that people with high cholesterol actually have a longer life spa?

 Yup!
 And the so-called health experts want everyone to believe that high cholesterol is bad and automatically warrants stain drugs.

 Statin drugs are a big cause of many major health issues such as:

 Most experts recommend 300 mg a day.
 200 mg a day if you have heart disease or are at risk of heart disease.

-HDL cholesterol can be found in olive oil, beans and legumes, whole grains, chia seeds, flax, nuts, fatty fish, and fruit.
+If it even matters or interests you, HDL cholesterol can be found in olive oil, beans and legumes, whole grains, chia seeds, flax, nuts, fatty fish, and fruit.

 In a study, the consumption of olive oil polyphenols helps to reduce cardiovascular risk and one reason why people on a Mediterranean diet tend to live longer.

 *Ghee is not bad and can actually be very healthy (see our blog about Ghee and hormone balance here).
 It should be used moderately still.